Fisheries Management Fee

 The fisheries management fee always applies to calendar days (starts and ends at 12 midnight) and calendar years (1.1.-31.12.), but the period of validity for a weekly payment may begin on the desired day of the week (starts and ends at 12 midnight).
 The prices are regulated by Parliament under the Fishing Act.

 With the Eräluvat app, you can pay the fisheries management fee quickly and easily.
 Read the instructions for using the app.

 The service is open on weekdays from 9 AM to 3 PM.

 The fisheries management fee is required if you are 18-64 years of age and will be fishing with lures or traps or crayfishing.

-Payment of the fisheries management fee is not required if you are ice fishing, hook and line fishing or fishing with a simple herring rig.
+Payment of the fisheries management fee is not required if you use only one rod when you are ice fishing, hook and line fishing or fishing with a simple herring rig.
 However, it is still possible to pay the fisheries management fee also in these cases, as an investment in nature.

 There are restrictions in protected water areas, special destinations that require separate permits or in rapids and running waters with migratory fish stocks.
 The website Kalastusrajoitus.fi contains a map showing all the no-fishing zones and restricted areas (in Finnish and Swedish).